Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 It helps to precise time intervals using "time.sleep" on Python.

 ### Case#1
-time.sleep, threading , queue
+Case#1 is when using "time.sleep" , "threading", and "queue". [^1]

 ### Case#2
-Case#2 is when not using threading.
-For example, when using matplotlib FuncAnimation method, in the update function, adujust time.sleep dulation.
+Case#2 is when not using "threading".
+For example, when using "matplotlib FuncAnimation" method, in the update function, I shall adjust "time.sleep" duration.

 ### Hardware Environment
   1. PC: windows PC